greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpcheckperf.html.md

 -B block\_size
 :   Specifies the block size \(in KB or MB\) to use for disk I/O test.
 The default is 32KB, which is the same as the Greenplum Database page size.
 The maximum block size is 1 MB.

+--buffer-size buffer_size
+:    Specifies the size of the send buffer in kilobytes.
+Default size is 32 kilobytes.

 -d test\_directory
 :   For the disk I/O test, specifies the file system directory locations to test.
 You must have write access to the test directory on all hosts involved in the performance test.
 You can use the `-d` option multiple times to specify multiple test directories \(for example, to test disk I/O of your primary and mirror data directories\).